Antonia Jiménez Trava

 Antonia Jiménez Trava (25 February 1917 – 16 March 2011) was a Mexican attorney.
-She was the first female law graduate from UADY, the first woman appointed to public office in Yucatán.
-She served as the first Director of the Civil Registry, the first President of the Electoral Institute of the State and the first President of the Judiciary.
+She was the first female law graduate from UADY, and the first woman appointed to public office in Yucatán.
+She served as the first Director of the Civil Registry, the first President of the Electoral Institute of the State, and the first President of the Judiciary.
 She was a feminist, writing her dissertation on the legality of denying women the vote and when appointed to run the Civil Registry, she eliminated discriminatory texts from the marriage ceremony.